NBA Rumors: Isaiah Thomas’ Real Health Status Revealed By Hip Surgeon, Per ‘UPI’

 — Seattle Times Sports (@SeaTimesSports) July 15, 2018

-Ochiai revealed that there is still no cure for Arthritis.
+Ochiai revealed that there is still no cure for arthritis.
 He added that athletes who do “side to side cutting and changing direction” will feel more of their hip issues.
 This is undeniably problematic for Isaiah Thomas, especially with the position he plays in the NBA.
 Most point guards are often required to make quick movements when making plays or attacking the opposing team’s defense.

-If Thomas really has a gliding cartilage damage or early arthritis, Ochiai said that his hip’s condition will get worse over time.
+If Thomas really has gliding cartilage damage or early arthritis, Ochiai said that his hip condition will get worse over time.
 This could be one of the major reasons why most NBA teams were afraid to take a risk on the veteran point guard in the recent free agency.
-If Ochiai’s findings on Thomas are all true, it will definitely have a huge effect on his market value and could force him to have an early retirement.
+If Ochiai’s findings on Thomas are all true, it will definitely have a huge effect on his market value and could force him into an early retirement.
 The 2018-19 NBA season will be crucial for Thomas as it will determine his future in the league.